metalivedev/isawesome/README.md

 =========

 What if everything they said about Chuck Norris was about you instead?
 How awesome would that be?
+Awesome!

 Try pushing this dotCloud example to your own dotCloud service.
 When you've read how awesome Hipache is, you can switch to your own name.